Marjorie Kinnan Rawlings

 Marjorie Kinnan Rawlings (August 8, 1896 – December 14, 1953) was an American writer who lived in rural Florida and wrote novels with rural themes and settings.
-Her best known work, The Yearling, about a boy who adopts an orphaned fawn, won a Pulitzer Prize for fiction in 1939 and was later made into a movie of the same name.
-The book was written before the concept of young adult fiction, but is now commonly included in teen-reading lists.
+Her best known work, The Yearling—about a boy who adopts an orphaned fawn—won a Pulitzer Prize for Fiction in 1939 and was later made into a movie of the same name.
+The book was written before the concept of young adult fiction arose but is now commonly included in teen reading lists.

 Early life and education

 Kinnan was born in 1896 in Washington, D.C., the daughter of Ida May (née Traphagen) and Arthur Frank Kinnan, an attorney for the U.S. Patent Office.
-She grew up in the Brookland neighborhood and was interested in writing as early as age six, and submitted stories to the children's sections of newspapers until she was 16.
+She grew up in the Brookland neighborhood and was interested in writing as early as age six; she submitted stories to the children's sections of newspapers until she was 16.
 At age 15, she entered into a contest a story titled "The Reincarnation of Miss Hetty", for which she won a prize.

 She attended the University of Wisconsin–Madison, where she joined Kappa Alpha Theta sorority and received a degree in English in 1918.
 She was selected as a member of the local senior women's honor society on campus, which in 1920 became a chapter of the national senior women's society, Mortar Board.
 She met Charles Rawlings while working for the school literary magazine, and married him in 1919.
 Kinnan briefly worked for the YWCA editorial board in New York City.
-The couple moved to Louisville, Kentucky, where they both wrote for the Courier Journal, and then to Rochester, New York, where they wrote for the Rochester Journal-American, and Marjorie writing a syndicated column called "Songs of the Housewife".
+The couple moved to Louisville, Kentucky, where they both wrote for the Courier Journal, and then to Rochester, New York, where they wrote for the Rochester Journal-American and where Marjorie wrote a syndicated column called "Songs of the Housewife".

-In 1928, with a small inheritance from her mother, the Rawlingses purchased a 72-acre (290,000 m2) orange grove near Hawthorne, Florida, in a hamlet named Cross Creek for its location between Orange Lake and Lochloosa Lake.
-She brought the place to international fame through her writing.
+In 1928, with a small inheritance from her mother, the Rawlings purchased a 72-acre (290,000 m2) orange grove near Hawthorne, Florida, in a settlement named Cross Creek for its location between Orange Lake and Lochloosa Lake.
+She brought the area to international fame through her writing.
 She was fascinated with the remote wilderness and the lives of Cross Creek residents, her Florida cracker neighbors, and felt a profound and transforming connection to the region and the land.
 Wary at first, the local residents soon warmed to her and opened up their lives and experiences to her.
 Marjorie actually made many visits to meet with Calvin and Mary Long to observe their family relationships.
 This relationship ended up being used as a model for the family in her most successful novel, The Yearling.
 The Longs lived in a clearing named Pat's Island, but Marjorie renamed the clearing "Baxter's Island."
-Marjorie filled several notebooks with descriptions of the animals, plants, Southern dialect, and recipes and used these descriptions in her writings.
+Marjorie filled several notebooks with descriptions of the animals, plants, Southern dialect, and recipes, and she used these descriptions in her writings.